Addenbrooke's Hospital: Incidents

-In 2010 the Hospital carried out CT scan on mummified child dating from the third century AD in the collection of Saffron Walden Museum.
+In 2010 the hospital carried out CT scan on mummified child dating from the third century AD in the collection of Saffron Walden Museum.

 In 2011 an Addenbrooke's Hospital doctor placed a “do not resuscitate” instruction on a patient's notes without consultation with either the patient or the family.
 The patient later died, and following a court case in 2014 Addenbrooke's Hospital was found to have acted unlawfully in denying the patient life saving treatment.

 In 2012, Dr Narinder Kapur, consultant neuropsychologist and Head of the Neuropsychology Service won a case of unfair dismissal against Cambridge University Hospitals NHS Foundation Trust.
 Kapur raised patient-safety concerns, such as the use of unqualified staff in clinics, which were later vindicated by an internal report.

-In 2015 an Addenbrooke's Hospital doctor was jailed for 22 years for abusing 18 boys at the hospital, between 2009 and 2013.
+In 2015, an Addenbrooke's Hospital doctor was jailed for 22 years for abusing 18 boys at the hospital, between 2009 and 2013.

-In April 2016 Addenbrooke's Hospital was criticised for the treatment of Prof. Sir David J.C.
+In April 2016, Addenbrooke's Hospital was criticised for the treatment of Prof. Sir David J.C.
 Mackay.
 Mackay was unable to sleep, being kept awake by noisy staff, excessive heating, lights, and loud machinery that exceeded World Health Organisation guidelines.
 Mackay was reported to be in tears, and died six days later.

-In 2016, Joan Hawes, who had attended Addenbrooke's A&E with a suspected deep vein thrombosis, was reportedly discharged without investigations for deep vein thrombosis, pulmonary embolism or Venous thrombosis, and died overnight at home.
+In 2016, Joan Hawes, who had attended Addenbrooke's accident and emergency department with a suspected deep vein thrombosis, was reportedly discharged without investigations for deep vein thrombosis, pulmonary embolism or Venous thrombosis, and died overnight at home.

-In April 2021 a United States Air Force CV22 Osprey helicopter damaged the hospital helipad as it took off.
+In April 2021, a United States Air Force CV22 Osprey helicopter damaged the hospital helipad as it took off.
 East Anglian Air Ambulance and Magpas were temporarily diverted to Cambridge City Airport while the site was cleared of debris.

 In May 2023, a member of staff working as a consultant physician was reported to have inappropriately accessed medical records to obtain personal details relating to their former partner's new partner.

+In December 2025, a fire erupted on the second floor of the hospital's Car Park 1, prompting more than 30 firefighters to respond.
+Inspections conducted soon after the fire revealed damage to the car park's structure.